AvtsVivek/LearnVsExt/src/tasks/901010-ToolboxTrailOne/ReadMe.md

     toolbox.UpdateToolboxUI();
 }
 ```
 3. But this is not working.
 Tried commenting out the line `toolbox.UpdateToolboxUI();`.
 But still its not working.
 Not clear why.
 There is no changed in the tool box.

+4. This example is same as previous one, This is step as a step by step guide.

+5. I try to break it down to just deal with the tool box, so created another example `901010-ToolboxTrailOne` but even that is having problem

 ## References
 1.